AltheaFoundation/althea-L1-docs/README.md

 ## Status

-The Althea blockchain is in it's final testnet series for a launch in the first half of 2023!
+Althea L1 is the payment layer for autonomous machines and self-soverign infrastructure networks.
+Designed for pratical micropayments applications, you can learn more [here](https://althea.net)

+Currently testnet 3 is ongoing, to be replaced by testnet 4 for the upcoming Althea L1 hackathon